List of all Five Year Plans of India

 II.
 This plan aims to double the Per Capita Income of India in the next 10 years.

 III.
 It aims to reduce the poverty ratio of 15% by 2012.

 IV.
 Its growth target was 8.0% but it achieved only 7.2%.

 I. Its duration was from 2007 to 2012, under the leadership of Manmohan Singh.

 II.
 It was prepared by the C. Rangarajan.

 III.
-Its main theme was “faster and more inclusive growth”
+Its main theme was “rapid and more inclusive growth”.

 II.
 Its main theme is “Faster, More Inclusive and Sustainable Growth”.

-Three-year action plan is document only provides a broad roadmap to the government.
-The document does not detail any schemes or allocations as it has no financial powers.
-Since it need not be approved by the Union Cabinet, its recommendations are not binding on the government.
+The three-year action plan only provides a broad roadmap to the government and does not outline any schemes or allocations as it has no financial powers.
+Since it doesn't require approval by the Union Cabinet, its recommendations are not binding on the government.